izakarim/CDNMiddleware/README.md

    Contain database queries and connection.

 ## Try it out
-*  Run dotnet ef --startup-project ../CDNMiddleware.Api/ migrations script --idempotent -o script.sql --context CDNMiddlewareDbContext
+*  Run dotnet ef --startup-project ../CDNMiddleware.Api database update --context CDNMiddlewareDbContext to update database.
-*  In RDBMS database, Create database CDNMiddleware.
+*  OR Run dotnet ef --startup-project ../CDNMiddleware.Api/ migrations script --idempotent -o script.sql --context CDNMiddlewareDbContext.
+In RDBMS database, Create database CDNMiddleware.
 Copy all from script.sql and run the query.
+*  I'm using second way to update the database if the project have more than one environment.
+I want to avoid from accidental update Production database.
 *  Run CDNMiddleware.Api
 *  Try Api using http://localhost:port/swagger/index.html